Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Introduction

-\paragraph{Online Learning} For environments with large amounts of continuously incoming data, such as energy markets, online learning describes the task of updating the model given new data, without falling back on previous samples.
+For environments with large amounts of continuously incoming data, such as energy markets, online learning describes the task of updating the model given new data, without falling back on previous samples.
 Formally, in the strict online setting, after having seen $N$ samples of our data set, we fit a model, predict for step $N + 1$.
 Subsequently, we receive the realized values for $N+1$ and update our model, taking into account only the new row $N+1$.
 This approach allows an efficient processing of high-velocity data and results in greatly decreased computational effort.
-The principle is outlined as well in Figure \ref{fig:online_forecasting_study}.
-Online learning for LASSO-regularized regression for the mean has been introduced in \cite{angelosante2009online, angelosante2010online} and \cite{messner2019online}.
-Univariate approaches suitable for probabilistic forecasting based stochastic gradient descent have been developed for specific distributions, \cite[see e.g.][]{pierrot2021adaptive}, conformal prediction \citep[see e.g.][]{zaffran2022adaptive, brusaferri2024line} and the generic online distributional regression in \cite{hirsch2024online}, however, in the multivariate case, the literature remains sparse and focused on unconditional distributions and Copulae \citep[see e.g.][]{dasgupta2007line, zhao2022online, landgrebe2020online}.
+The principle is outlined in Figure \ref{fig:online_forecasting_study}.
+Online learning for \secondreview{the absolute shrinkage and selection operator (LASSO) regularized regression} for the mean has been introduced in \cite{angelosante2009online, angelosante2010online} and \cite{messner2019online}.
+Univariate approaches suitable for probabilistic forecasting based stochastic gradient descent have been developed for specific distributions, \cite[see e.g.][]{pierrot2021adaptive}, conformal prediction \citep[see e.g.][]{zaffran2022adaptive,gibbs2021adaptive,gibbs2024conformal} and the generic online distributional regression in \cite{hirsch2024online}.
+However, in the multivariate case, the literature remains sparse and focused on unconditional distributions and Copulae \citep[see e.g.][]{dasgupta2007line, zhao2022online, landgrebe2020online}.